Jennifer Montagu

 Jennifer Iris Rachel Montagu CBE LVO FBA FSA (born 20 March 1931) is a British art historian with emphasis in the study of Italian Baroque sculpture.

 Early life

-Montagu is a daughter of Ewen Montagu, a British judge, writer and Naval intelligence officer.
-She was educated at Brearley School, New York, Benenden School, Kent, and Lady Margaret Hall, Oxford, where she gained a BA in PPE, then studied under Ernst Gombrich at the Warburg Institute, London, where she gained her PhD degree.
+Montagu is a daughter of Ewen Montagu, a British judge, writer and Naval intelligence officer, and granddaughter of painter Solomon J. Solomon.

+She was educated at Brearley School, New York, Benenden School, Kent, and Lady Margaret Hall, Oxford, where she gained a BA in PPE, then studied under Ernst Gombrich at the Warburg Institute, London, where she received her PhD degree.

 Career

-Montagu lectured in History of Art at Reading University 1958–64, and was assistant Curator 1964–71, and Curator 1971–91, of the Photographic Collection at the Warburg Institute.
+Montagu lectured in History of Art at Reading University 1958–64, then was assistant Curator 1964–71, and Curator 1971–91, of the Photographic Collection at the Warburg Institute.
 She was Slade Professor of Fine Art and fellow of Jesus College, Cambridge, 1980–81.
-She was Andrew W. Mellon Lecturer at the National Gallery of Art, Washington, in 1991 and Invited Professor at the Collège de France, Paris, in 1994.
-She was a trustee of the Wallace Collection 1989–2001 and of the British Museum 1994–2001.
+She was Andrew W. Mellon Lecturer at the National Gallery of Art, Washington, in 1991 and Invited Professor at the Collège de France, Paris in 1994.
+She was a trustee of the Wallace Collection, 1989–2001 and of the British Museum,1994–2001.